Mine action specialist

 is a notoriously hard mine to detect.
 It is common throughout

-the Balkans, but is rarely found anywhere else in the world.
+the Balkans, but is rarely found anywhere else.

 is a section through the PMA-2 with the only metal part being